GDPR and The Right to be Forgotten. How can I view or delete my account data?

 You can view all the account data that Chess.com stores by going to https://www.chess.com/my-data and signing in with your password.

-This data consists of personal info that you entered on your settings page, your user IDs and username and email, as well as mobile device info (stored so we can send notifications to your device) and anti-fraud login info, such as trusted IPs that you connect from.
+This data consists of personal info that you entered on your settings page, for example, your user IDs, username, and email, as well as mobile device info (stored so we can send notifications to your device) and anti-fraud login info, such as trusted IPs that you connect from.

 If you wish to completely delete your account and all data, you can scroll down to the bottom of the page to the Right to be Forgotten section:

 This will also block your email and any attached social media accounts.
-This means that any email, Facebook, Google or Apple account attached to this account can never be used to create another Chess.com account in the future.
+This means that any email, Facebook, Google, Apple or any other service account attached to your Chess.com account can never be used to create another Chess.com account in the future.

 This can not be undone, even by staff, so please think carefully before deleting your account in this way.